-And, because we all dread having to go through the process of a replacement, it’s best to eliminate all other external factors that may be the cause, before starting time-consuming RMA processes.
+And, because we all dread going through the process of a replacement, it’s best to eliminate all other external factors that may be the cause before starting time-consuming RMA processes.

 List of LEDs

-The LEDs on the motherboard appear in the following order from top to bottom – This is usually also written directly on the Motherboard:
+The LEDs on the motherboard appear in the following order from top to bottom — You may also find these labels written directly on the Motherboard:

 How to Troubleshoot and Fix EZ Debug LEDs

-Now that we know what each EZ debug LED represents, let’s investigate how to fix the error that they indicate.
+Now that we know what each EZ debug LED represents, let’s investigate how to fix the issue they indicate.

 Though this may seem obvious, you first want to check if your motherboard supports the components you are trying to install.

-To do so, go to MSI’s webpage, and click on “Support” on the top right-hand.
+To do so, go to MSI’s webpage, and click “Support” on the top right-hand.
 There, you will see a list of all compatible components (CPU, GPU, storage) that are supported.
-On the support page you’ll also see supported RAM kits for your motherboard.
-This is called a QVL and is covered in this memory buying guide.
+On the support page, you’ll also see supported RAM kits for your motherboard.
+This is called a QVL (Qualified Vendor List) and is covered in this memory buying guide.

-Planning your PC meticulously is a crucial step when it comes to ensuring that your components are compatible with one another and that they work harmoniously in order to maximize their performance.
+Planning your PC meticulously is a crucial step in ensuring that your components are compatible with one another and that they work harmoniously to maximize their performance.

 The first thing you want to check is if the 4-pin or 8-pin CPU power connector is properly installed.

-Note that you can plug a 4-pin power connector into an 8-pin power socket and the CPU will still function in most cases, though for limited use.
+Note that you can plug a 4-pin power connector into an 8-pin power socket, and the CPU will still function in most cases, though for limited use.
+(No OC, etc.)

 Check the Pins and Socket for Obstructions

-The next step is to remove the CPU to check it for any potential damage or dirt that may be blocking its connection to the socket.
+The next step is to remove the CPU to check it for any potential damage, dirt, or thermal paste that may be blocking its connection to the socket.
 If any such stain is present, clean it and reinstall the CPU.

 Bent or Broken Pins

 If a pin is broken, the CPU may still work.
 This is entirely dependent on which pin is the culprit.
-For example, a Ryzen AM4 CPU pin map shows the areas in which there are certain VSS and test/debug pins.
+For example, a Ryzen AM4 CPU pin map shows the areas in which there are certain VSS and test/debug pins that are non-essential.

-If these were to break off, the CPU will still have the potential to operate normally.
+If these were to break off, the CPU would still have the potential to operate normally.
 However, if the pins are bent, an error will occur.

-Hence why it is always best to check and see if you can fix any bent pins to the best of your ability prior to proceeding with a replacement.
+Hence why it is always best to check and see if you can fix any bent pins to the best of your ability before proceeding with a replacement.

 Although the CPU might fit into the socket, the Motherboard and its BIOS have to support it as well.

-Check the Motherboard’s QVL (Qualified Vendor List) to see if it supports the CPU you are trying to use or if you might have to update the BIOS in order to make it compatible.
+Check the Motherboard’s QVL (Qualified Vendor List) to see if it supports the CPU you are trying to use or if you might have to update the BIOS to make it compatible.

-Perhaps one of the most common mistakes that may cause a PC to fail its booting process is the improper installation of a RAM stick with its dual inline memory module (DIMM) socket.
+One of the most common mistakes that may cause a PC to fail its Power-On-Self-Test is the improper installation of a RAM stick into its DIMM socket (also called a RAM slot).

-As a first step, remove the RAM module(s) and assure that there is nothing obstructing the connector pins and their sockets.
+First, remove the RAM module(s) and ensure that nothing obstructs the connector pins and sockets.

 Next, install the DRAM stick into the second memory slot from the CPU (This may vary — consult your motherboard manual).